yankcrime/datacentred-ldap/README.md

 ### Limitations

 This module should work across all versions of Debian/Ubuntu.
-Pull requests gladly accepted
+Pull requests gladly accepted.

+Note that the `ldap_entry` provider uses the net/ldap gem and requires Ruby 1.9.3 to be installed on the system running the manifest.

 ### Testing